Rehabilitation Counseling Graduate Programs & Schools in Puerto Rico

 Rehabilitation Counseling Graduate Programs in Puerto Rico

-Rehabilitation Counseling Programs explore the many ways to help people with disabilities live more independent, productive, and fulfilled lives.
-Students may learn how to coordinate care, assess individual needs, create rehab programs, and advocate to ensure people receive support.i Classes could cover not only basic theories and methods of rehabilitation counseling, but also ethics, research and related legal and policy issues.
-You might also study the social, emotional and personal impacts of living with a disability on employment and daily life.ii
+Students may learn how to coordinate care, assess individual patient needs, create rehab programs, and advocate for their patients to ensure they receive the support they need according to O*NET.
+These programs may not only basic theories and methods of rehabilitation counseling, but also ethics, research and related legal and policy issues.
+Courses may even touch on social, emotional and personal impacts of living with a disability on employment and daily life as per the BLS.

-Rehabilitation Counseling is a type of counseling focused on empowering people with disabilities so they can become more independent and better adjusted.
-The goal is to help clients find work, be economically self-sufficient, and integrate into their community, and society as a whole.
-While traditional counseling emphasizes the relationship between the counselor and the client, a rehabilitation counselor works to connect their client to others.
-These could mean finding transition services for children within school systems or ways to help the elderly adjust to their changing lifestyles.iii
+While traditional counseling emphasizes the relationship between the counselor and the patient, a rehabilitation counselor works to connect their client to others.
+These could mean finding transition services for children within school systems or ways to help the elderly adjust to their changing lifestyles.

-Rehab counseling is also based on advocacy and protecting the rights of the disabled.
-This way they may live in a community and work in the career of their choice.ii
+Rehab counseling may also involve advocacy to protect the rights of the disabled.
+This way they may live in a community and work in the career of their choice.

 Rehabilitation Psychology Graduate Programs may offer certificates, masters, and doctorate degrees.
 While covering similar topics, each degree level may have different requirements and depths of study.
 Consider your career goals, level of experience, and interests to find a perfect match for you.

-It is important to note that clinical rehabilitation is, in some university programs, a division of its Mental Health Counseling program.
+It is important to note that clinical rehabilitation counseling is, in some university programs, a division of its Mental Health Counseling program.
 This is due to the accreditation process for rehabilitation counselors.
 Contact schools directly to learn more.

-Masters in Rehabilitation Counseling programs may require between 18 and 24 months to complete, and may contain both academic courses and clinical fieldwork.
-Clinical training consists of a practicum and at least 600 hours of supervised internship experience.
-This may be completed in community, state, federal, and private rehabilitation-related programs.iii
+On campus and online master degree programs in rehabilitation counseling may require between 18 and 24 months to complete.
+Doing so may involve both academic courses and fieldwork.
+Clinical training often consists of a practicum and at least 600 hours of supervised internship experience.
+This may be completed in community, state, federal, and private rehabilitation-related programs.

-As most rehabilitation counseling careers require at least a masters degree, the Masters in Rehabilitation Counseling degree is somewhat of a gateway degree.
-It also functions as a platform for a doctorate degree.ii Upon graduation, most students wishing to practice pursue either certification or licensure.
-Certification means that you have met educational and work experience requirements and passed an exam.
-Licensure is a state credential that regulates the title and/or practice of professional counselors.ii Some masters in rehabilitation counseling programs may be designed to prepare students to pursue licensure.
+Upon graduation, many students may choose to pursue certification or licensure.
+To qualify for certification, candidates typically need to satisfy educational and work experience requirements and pass an exam.
+Licensure is a state credential that regulates the title and/or practice of professional counselors.
+Some masters in rehabilitation counseling programs may be designed to prepare students to pursue licensure.
 Programs and state requirements vary, so contact schools directly if this interests you.

-Most employers require a masters degree in rehabilitation counseling or a related field.
-A bachelors degree in most fields is acceptable to enter a masters degree program. iii
+FUN FACT Most employers require a masters degree in rehabilitation counseling or a related field.
+A bachelors degree in most fields is acceptable to enter a masters degree program.

 These shorter, non-degree programs often have more concise coursework and may therefore be completed in less time.
 Some certificates might also be applied toward a full degree program later on.
 Every school is different so follow up directly to see what options might be available to you.

-Generally, masters programs require a bachelors degree from an accredited college.
-Some students may have a Bachelors degree in Psychology, Counseling, >Human Services or Sociology.
+At the masters level, rehabilitation psychology programs may require a bachelor’s degree from an accredited college.
+Some schools may prefer applicants to hold a degree in a related program like Psychology, Counseling, Human Services or Sociology.
 Doctorate programs often require a masters degree in related fields.

 While curriculums vary, the educational requirements and student learning outcomes for Rehabilitation Counseling are quite specific.